Design principles of the cytotoxic CD8+ T-cell response: Results

 How do rates of cell-fate transitions, determined by the regulatory design $\vec\theta$ (eq.~\ref{eq:theta}), impact the immune response and pathogen clearance?
 To isolate the effect of baseline propensities ($\vec\ell$) independently of signal feedback ($\vec\psi$), we first simulated ``hard-wired" designs in which all signal sensitivities were set to zero ($\vec\psi_i=0$).
 Each transition then happens at a fixed fraction of its maximal rate $g_{0,i} = [1+\exp(-\ell_i)]^{-1}$, independently of antigen or harm signals; here, $i\in\{N\to N^*/E\to 2E, N^* \to E, E\to \emptyset\}$ indicates the transition module.

 Varying these baseline rates produced strikingly different effector trajectories (Fig.~\ref{fig2}).
 Promoting activation/proliferation ($g_{0,N\to N^*}, g_{0,E\to 2E}\, \uparrow$), or lowering the contraction baseline rate ($g_{0,E\to \emptyset}\,\downarrow$) generated a rapid, high-amplitude effector burst that cleared the pathogen quickly, after which effector numbers decay (Fig.~\ref{fig2}B, C).
 In contrast, slowing activation and division ($g_{0,N\to N^*} , g_{0,E\to 2E}\,\downarrow$), or accelerating contraction ($g_{0,E\to \emptyset}\,\uparrow$), yielded sluggish effector accumulation, delayed clearance, and in extreme cases pathogen persistence, accompanied by a prolonged plateau of few effectors.
-Interestingly, varying the baseline rate of differentiation $g_{0,N^*\to E}$ had a weaker impact on the overall effector profile and pathogen clearance (Fig.~\ref{fig2}B, C), suggesting relevance more downstream in the response program.
+Interestingly, varying the baseline rate of differentiation $g_{0,N^*\to E}$ had a weaker impact on the overall effector profile and pathogen clearance (Fig.~\ref{fig2}B, C), suggesting {its relevance may lie elsewhere} in the response program.

-Because effector and pathogen abundances determine the levels of antigen and cumulative harm-associated cytokine signals, these baseline choices not only shape the immediate effector response but also alter the available antigen and cytokine signals, which in turn impact the T-cell response through feedback regulation (SI Appendix, Fig.~\DesignResponseClearance).
+Because effector and pathogen abundances determine the levels of antigen and cumulative harm-associated (cytokine) signals, these baseline choices not only shape the immediate effector response but also alter the available antigen and cytokine signals, which in turn impact the T-cell response through feedback regulation (SI Appendix, Fig.~\DesignResponseClearance).